 had learned to love the UNIX philosophy and ecosystem,

 dabbled with networking.
-For example, I would occasionally talk SMTP over telnet to send an email as “emperor of china” to a friend, to demonstrate how easily emails can be forged.
+For example, I would occasionally talk SMTP over telnet to send an email as “emperor of china” to a friend, to demonstrate how easily email sender addresses can be forged.

 The 90s: Simulations, Linux, network, CORBA

 The 90s saw me leading simulation projects: Discreet simulations, logistics algorithms, with occasional excursions into planning and optimization.
-I also learned object orientation and C++, and later taught it to my colleagues.
+I also learned object orientation and C++, and later taught both to my colleagues.

-These also were the early days of Linux.
-My initial Linux servers provided early documentation systems (nowadays you’d use a Wiki), helped dialing into customer systems via modems (these were also the days of mailbox and BBS), and soon provided the department’s first internet connection (at the time, you had to walk down the hall to a separate office).
+These were also the early days of Linux.
+My initial Linux servers provided early documentation systems (nowadays you’d use a Wiki), helped dialing into customer systems via modems (this was when mailboxes and BBS were cool and exciting), and they soon provided the department’s first internet connection.
+At the time, you had to walk down the hall to a separate office to reach the internet.
 Later in the decade, first web applications also ran on Linux (coded using Perl).